single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### b) Set up the NavBar lifecycles

 In `navbar.app.js` add the following application lifecycles.
 Although we could do the same thing we did back in [Step 4.b](starting-from-scratch.md#b-application-lifecycles), for this application we are going to demonstrate how you can export an object which contains the required lifecycle methods thanks to `single-spa-react`.
-Then we can use code splitting to resolve the promise and get the object on the import (as we showed in the [previous step](starting-from-scratch.md#a-register-the-application)).
+Then we can use the object by importing the file as we built in the [previous step](starting-from-scratch.md#a-register-the-application)).

 ```js
 // src/navBar/navBar.app.js